knownsec/ZoomEye-python/README.md

 ![image-20210111141114558](images/image-20210111141114558.png?lastModify=1610354602)

 **4.Why the quota obtained by info is inconsistent with that on the web?**
-Due to the limitation of the `ZoomEye API`, it is impossible to obtain the quota after the recharged quota.
-Therefore, **the recharged quota should be subject to the display on the web side**.
+Due to the limitation of the `ZoomEye API`, only the free quota can be displayed, but the recharged quota cannot be obtained.
+If you want to view all the quotas, please go to <https://www.zoomeye.org/profile/record>
 ### 0x07 404StarLink Project

 ![](https://github.com/knownsec/404StarLink-Project/raw/master/logo.png)